scottgriv/Palm-Tree/README.md

 **Palm Tree** is a web based CRM application with Google Business Review email request capabilities.
  - Keep track of your Customers in a digital format - ditch the pen and paper!
  - Send marketing emails out, including emails requesting Google Business Reviews.
+ - Includes pre-built integrations with other SaaS systems such as [HubSpot](hubspot.com).
  - Directly open a Review window on your Google Business page with a click of a button within the email.
  - Perfect for small businesses, entrepreneurs, and anyone looking to keep track of their customers and send out marketing emails.
  - Visit a demo of the application [here](https://scottgriv.github.io/Palm-Tree/).